The Singing in Sardinia and Corsica trip that was –

 My personal festival highlights were the Trio Samaïa, Parvenn & Ilya Khan and The Basa Ahaide and the young Corsican group, Una Fiara Nova.
 Really diverse world music from talented professionals.

-We had two great group meals in Calvi, the first was a delicious lunch in our hotel restaurant and the second at a most unpretentious little pizzeria, where the owner and the chef went all out to please and impress us with a 4 course banquet.
+We had two great group meals in Calvi, the first was a delicious lunch in our hotel restaurant and the second at an unpretentious little pizzeria, where the owner and the chef went all out to please and impress us with a 4 course banquet.